ping-Toven/SF-SirenBot/README.md

 *X emoji means offline.
 Red square means DND mode.
 Green means online.
 Orange means idle.
 Purple means online (any status) any % of time but not online more than 50% of the hour.*

 ## In progress
-### Events
-* Watch general chat to see if it gets locked.
-(Send messages or view channel disabled for verified role or @everyone) - *Needs perms check for neutral*

 ### Commands
 * /register modrole role:@role - *need example code to add IDs to db to complete*
 * /register adminrole role:@role - *need example code to add IDs to db to complete*